KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * fresh on-demand detector sampling when the user opens or refreshes the Performance panel, plus a stronger OBS fallback path when the heavier probe is unreliable
 * lighter default browser-state payloads so the renderer does not rebuild full performance summaries during normal tab updates unless the user explicitly requests the detailed panel state
 * short-lived app-metrics and performance-summary caching to reduce repeated CPU and memory overhead from normal browser shell updates
+* a visible media memory saver path that can lower the frame-rate cap for heavy visible media tabs
+* a lighter cached diagnostics snapshot path so Runtime Checks can open without always collecting full app metrics

 That logic is intentionally local-only and anti-cheat-friendly.
 It does not inject into games, hook anti-cheat systems, modify protected processes, or rely on kernel drivers.